 The main advantage of using mediation instead of the court process is that it helps to avoid some of the hurt and anger that is inevitable when trying to settle such emotive issues in court.
 In addition, when an arrangement is reached by mutual consent rather than being imposed, it is more likely that both parties will honour it.
 Refusal to attend mediation may also have costs consequences for the party concerned.
 The disadvantage of mediation is that it can be quite stressful for both parties to have to meet regularly.

 Normally, an officer of The Children and Family Court Advisory and Support Service for England and Wales (CAFCASS) will also attend one or more of the meetings.
 If it is not possible to reach an agreement then the judge will normally request a court welfare report.
 It is the CAFCASS officer's job to draw up this report and it will involve meeting with the child and the parents as well as other relevant professionals, such as teachers and doctors.
 It may also involve the CAFCASS officer visiting the parties at home.

 Within about three to six months a further hearing will be arranged by the judge to explain the decision.
 In making its decision the court will consider, first and foremost, what is in the best interests of the child.
 This decision will usually follow the recommendations of the welfare report.

-A further consultation process led to the issue in November 2013 of a paper called 'Supporting Separated Families - Securing Children's Futures'.
+In November 2013 the Government issued a paper called 'Supporting Separated Families - Securing Children's Futures'.

-More recently a child support calculator has been placed on the Government website to help people calculate the likely child maintenance payable.
+More recently a child maintenance calculator has been placed on the Government website to help people calculate the likely child maintenance payable.

 The contents of this article are intended for general information purposes only and shall not be deemed to be, or constitute legal advice.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.